Michael Benarroch

 1981 - 1996, Ninth President

-A native of Winnipeg, Dr. Naimark received his MD from the University of Manitoba and served as head of the Department of Physiology, and later as dean of the Faculty of Medicine before becoming president.
-He has also had a distinguished career in public service as the chair of groups such as Winnipeg's North Portage Development Corporation and the Canadian Biotechnology Advisory Committee.
-Currently he is Director of the Centre for the Advancement of Medicine in the Faculty of Medicine and President Emeritus.
+Born and raised in Winnipeg, Dr. Arnold Naimark received his medical degree from the University of Manitoba and served as head of the Department of Physiology, and later as dean of the Faculty of Medicine before becoming the university’s ninth president.
+His distinguished career in public service has been recognized with induction into the Orders of Canada and Manitoba, and the Winnipeg Citizens Hall of Fame.
+He has been chair of Winnipeg's North Portage Development Corporation, the Canadian Biotechnology Advisory Committee, and was the founding Chair of the Canadian Health Sciences Research Foundation.
+Today, he is Director of the Centre for the Advancement of Medicine in the Max Rady College of Medicine, Dean Emeritus and President Emeritus.

 Emőke J. E. Szathmáry